-There are all sorts of food nowadays, and we all want to taste something new and fresh.
+There are all sorts of food nowadays, and we all want to taste something new and fresh, just like we can’t resist the urge to click on “read more here” when we see it.
 However, not all new types of food will suit our taste buds.
 As a matter of fact, we always risk not liking the new type of food that we try, but we can always stop eating it in that case.

 Beauty Is in the Eye of the Beholder